Succession planning: preparing for future success

 Progressing people at the right time

 With everything in place, when key employees leave, it’s easier for companies to transition their identified successors into the new roles.
-If these moves are internal, additional opportunities open up and, in turn, their successors can also take on new roles.
+If these moves are internal, additional opportunities arise, and in turn, their successors can also take on new roles.
 This process minimises business disruption.

-chart-succession-planning-attrition-50Likewise, where you have built relationships with external candidates, you can reach out to them to begin the onboarding process.
-This may be expected for that role or it may be that the timing didn’t work for an internal candidate, so external talent is the best route for the business.
+chart-succession-planning-attrition-50Similarly, when you have established relationships with external candidates, you can reach out to them to initiate the onboarding process.
+This may be expected for that role, or it may be that the timing didn’t work for an internal candidate, so external talent is the best route for the business.

 With successful new leaders, data shows that: